 The band said coming up with the name of the event was particularly easy.

-“We asked several Vietnam veterans from the area to tell us what songs they remembered listening to during their tours of duty – what songs they thought defined the ear,” said Donnie Todd, guitarist for The WingNuts.
+“We asked several Vietnam veterans from the area to tell us what songs they remembered listening to during their tours of duty – what songs they thought defined the era,” said Donnie Todd, guitarist for The WingNuts.
 “Every single one of them said ‘Run Through the Jungle.’
 For most, it was the first song they named.”

 Todd said the event’s goal, besides raising funds to support local efforts, was to pay tribute to the men and women who served during the Vietnam War by presenting them with the gift of music, specifically their favorite songs of the time.
-Many of those works were not in The WingNuts repertoire, and the band has been working tirelessly to present learn the material.
+Many of those works were not in The WingNuts repertoire, and the band has been working tirelessly to present the material.

 “We knew some of the songs they requested,” Todd said.
 “But most are new to us and will be new to WingNuts fans.
 We’re even branching out and adding popular folk songs to the mix – something we’ve never done before.”